AIO vs Air Cooler – Which Is Best?

 CPU air coolers – fans

-Fans can be installed in many different slots on your case, depending on the model you have, and sometimes directly into the CPU.
+Fans can be installed in many varied slots on your case, depending on the model you have, and sometimes directly into the CPU.

-However, having multiple air coolers installed at the same time can be quite noisy.
-If you are someone who enjoys complete silence while working, this can be problematic.
+However, having multiple air coolers installed at the same time can be quite loud.
+If you are someone who enjoys total silence while working, this can be problematic.

-Whether you should purchase an AIO or air frosty for your build is largely a matter of personal preference, but you should consider the following things.
+Whether you should purchase an AIO or air cooler for your build is largely a matter of individual preference, but you should consider the following things.

 AIO vs. Air Coolers – Pros And Cons